christopherseaman/datasci_217/exams/exam2.md

 - This exam consists of four interconnected questions that will guide you through a health data analysis project
 - Submit your solutions as separate files with the names specified in each question
-- You may only use tools and techniques covered in the course outline
 - Each question builds upon the previous ones - complete them in order

 ## Question 1: Data Preparation with Command-Line Tools (20 points)

-File name: `prepare_health_data.sh`
+File name: `prepare.sh`

 You are provided with a raw CSV file containing health data.
 Create a shell script that prepares this dataset using command-line text processing tools.

 Your tasks:

 1. Create text files categorizing key variables:
-   - Create a file for geographic regions
+   - Create a file for geographic `region`
-   - Create a file for insurance types
+   - Create a file for `insurance_type`

 2. Clean the raw data file:
-   - Remove comment lines and headers
+   - Remove comment and empty lines
-   - Remove lines with extra or missing data
+   - Remove double-struck commas
-   - Extract specific columns of interest
+   - Extract specific columns of interest #FIXME-Which_ones

 3. Generate a summary of the processed data:
    - Count the number of records